rlite/rlite/README.md

 * python, swig [optional, for python bindings]
 * wpa_supplicant, hostapd [optional, for shim-wifi]

+Example command:

+    $ sudo pacman -S gcc cmake protobuf linux-headers python swig wpa_supplicant hostapd

 On Archlinux *rlite* is available from the AUR repository.
-It can be installed using yaourt:
+It can be installed using `yaourt` or `pacaur`:

-    $ yaourt --noconfirm -S rlite-git
+    $ pacaur --noconfirm -S rlite-git

 ### CentOS 7